teymour-aldridge/textbasedadventure/README.md

-# textbasedadventure
+# Textbasedadventure
-A text based adventure app.
+A not-working text based adventure game, written with Flask.
-# NOTE: UNREADY FOR USE.